MicrosoftDocs/cpp-docs/docs/mfc/reference/cpen-class.md

 Pens that have a width greater than 1 pixel should always have either the `PS_NULL`, `PS_SOLID`, or `PS_INSIDEFRAME` style.

 If a pen has the `PS_INSIDEFRAME` style and a color that doesn't match a color in the logical color table, the pen is drawn with a dithered color.
-The `PS_SOLID` pen style can’t be used to create a pen with a dithered color.
+The `PS_SOLID` pen style can't be used to create a pen with a dithered color.
 The style `PS_INSIDEFRAME` is identical to `PS_SOLID` if the pen width is less than or equal to 1.

 The second version of `CreatePen` initializes a logical cosmetic or geometric pen that has the specified style, width, and brush attributes.
 The width of a cosmetic pen is always 1; the width of a geometric pen is always specified in world units.
 After an application creates a logical pen, it can select that pen into a device context by calling the [`CDC::SelectObject`](../../mfc/reference/cdc-class.md#selectobject) function.
 After a pen is selected into a device context, it can be used to draw lines and curves.